Dharmaguptaka Vinaya

 One who can practise like this, is on the path of the great sages.

 Sakyamuni Tathāgata, without attachments and fully enlightened, recited this as his precepts sutta for 12 years to the sangha without offenses.
 Afterwards, he spoke broadly and in detail.
-Bhikkhunīs, for your own happiness in the dhamma, for the happiness of renunciates, out of conscience and shame, for the happiness of those training in the precepts, you should train in them.
+Bhikkhunīs, for your own happiness in the dhamma, for the happiness of renunciates, out of conscience and prudence, for the happiness of those training in the precepts, you should train in them.

 Bright people can protect the precepts, and can attain the three kinds of happiness: